garethr/docker-app-cnab-examples/README.md

 ### Docker App

-Binaries for both Docker App and Duffle can be downloaded here: https://github.com/docker/app-cnab/releases/tag/v0.7.3 Take the binaries you need, rename them to `docker-app[.exe]` and `duffle[.exe]` and put them somewhere in your PATH
+Binaries for both Docker App can be downloaded here: https://github.com/docker/app-cnab/releases/tag/v0.7.3 Take the binaries you need, rename them to `docker-app` (or `docker-app.exe` on Windows) and and put them somewhere in your PATH

 ### Credentials